kevoreilly/CAPEv2/docs/book/src/usage/dist.rst

 ==============

-The following description depicts a Distributed CAPE setup with two CAPE machines, **master** and **worker**.
-In this setup the first machine, master, also hosts the Distributed CAPE REST API.
+The following description depicts a Distributed CAPE setup with two CAPE machines, a **master** and a **worker**.
+In this setup the first machine, the master, also hosts the Distributed CAPE REST API.

 Configuration settings
 ----------------------

-Our setup will require a couple of updates with regards to the configuration files.
+Our setup will require a couple of updates about the configuration files.

 Note about VMs tags in hypervisor conf as kvm.conf::